vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/parameter-reference/ex-ug-para-import-command.md

     The version number of a JAR file is subject to the name of the JAR file that is actually compiled.

-!!! note
+!!! faq

-    If users use the [yarn-cluster mode](https://spark-reference-doc-cn.readthedocs.io/zh_CN/latest/deploy-guide/running-on-yarn.html) to submit a job, see the following command:
+    If users use the [yarn-cluster mode](https://spark-reference-doc-cn.readthedocs.io/zh_CN/latest/deploy-guide/running-on-yarn.html) to submit a job, see the following command, **especially the two '--conf' commands in the example**.

     ```bash
     $SPARK_HOME/bin/spark-submit     --master yarn-cluster \